tsy24/tp/docs/DeveloperGuide.md

 The `VersionedNurseyBook` implements the following operations:

 * `VersionedNurseyBook#commit()` — Saves the current nursey book state and the latest command result in its history.
-* `VersionedNurseyBook#undo()` — Restores the previous address book state from its history and returns the command result of the command undone.
+* `VersionedNurseyBook#undo()` — Restores the previous nursey book state from its history and returns the command result of the command undone.
-* `VersionedNurseyBook#redo()` — Restores a previously undone address book state from its history and returns the command result of the command redone.
+* `VersionedNurseyBook#redo()` — Restores a previously undone nursey book state from its history and returns the command result of the command redone.

 These operations are exposed in the `Model` interface as `Model#commitNurseyBook()`, `Model#undoNurseyBook()` and `Model#redoNurseyBook()` respectively.